Shopping Cart

 e.g.: Snail Secretion Filtrate

-Carmine (louse blood)
+Carmine (insect blood)

-e.g.: CI 75470 (Carmine)
+e.g. CI 75470 (Carmine)

-Palm oil without RSPO certification:
+Palm oil without RSPO certificate:

 Squalane from shark liver

-Mica without certificate
+Mica without certification

 Older Post